Introduction to Computer Organization

 Data Bus

-The bus that carries the data between the CPU and the memory.
+Carries data between CPU and memory.
+Bidirectional.

 Control Bus